-An estimated nine million men in the United States have an alcohol use disorder.
-Men are nearly twice as likely as women to binge drink, and four of every five binge drinks are consumed by men.
-Men also have higher rates of hospitalizations and deaths.
+An estimated 16 million men in the United States have an alcohol use disorder.1 Men are more likely than women to binge drink,2 and they also have higher rates of hospitalizations and deaths.
 In fact, more than double the amount of men are estimated to die of alcohol-related causes every year, compared with women.3

-In this post, we’ll explore why men often drink more than women, the long-term repercussions for men’s health, and what you can do if you or a man in your life is struggling with alcohol dependence.
+In this post, we’ll explore how alcohol impacts men’s health—including reproductive health, mental health, and liver health—and what you can do if you or a man in your life is struggling with alcohol dependence.

 - Men account for a larger share of hospitalizations, and almost 75 percent of deaths linked to excessive drinking in the U.S. annually.

-- Each year in the United States, there are around 33,000 fatal motor vehicle crashes.
-Male drivers involved in these crashes are about 50 percent more likely to have been drinking than female drivers.
+- Each year in the United States, there are over 33,000 fatal motor vehicle crashes.
+Male drivers involved in these crashes are about 50 percent more likely to have been drinking than female drivers.4

 - Men are three times more likely than women to die by suicide, and they are more likely to have consumed alcohol beforehand.